-1 Corporate Governance Requirements for Insurance Undertakings 2015, section 13.1 e).
+&lt;sup>3 Corporate Governance Requirements for Insurance Undertakings 2015, section 13.1 e).

-- promote sound and effective risk management 2 to prevent excessive risk taking 3 that exceeds the risk appetite / tolerance limits; - ensure that incentives are aligned, particularly in relation to decision-making and risk-taking behaviour, with the Company's overall business and risk management strategies and objectives; - avoid rewarding failure; - consider the overall assessment of an individual's performance, not just the performance of the Company or a particular business unit; and - particularly in the case of senior managers, be aligned to the Shareholders' interests.
+- help to attract, retain and motivate competent, experienced and skilled personnel, - be competitive within the general insurance market, - encourage and support a high performance culture, - be consistent, fair and transparent, - achieve a balance between short and long-term reward/fixed and variable pay to promote a long term focus, - promote sound and effective risk management4 to prevent excessive risk taking5 that exceeds the risk appetite / tolerance limits, - ensure that incentives are aligned, particularly in relation to decision-making and risk-taking behaviour, with the Company's overall business and risk management strategies and objectives, - avoid rewarding failure, - consider the overall assessment of an individual's performance, not just the performance of the Company or a particular business unit and - particularly in the case of senior managers, be aligned to the Shareholders' interests.